Renting a car and driving in Cozumel is pretty easy…until you can’t find a gas station or you get pulled over.

 Throughout town, and also occasionally along empty and otherwise uneventful scenic roads, be on the lookout for the infamous Cozumel “topes”, and their accompanying street sign:

-When you have a rental car in Cozumel – or any vehicle for that matter – keep your eyes open for the signs above.
+When you’re renting a car in Cozumel – or driving any vehicle for that matter – keep your eyes open for the signs above.
 Of course, sometimes the signs are hidden by lovely palm trees and flowers.

-The other street signs in Cozumel are pretty typical, like this stop sign.
+The other street signs on the island are pretty typical, like this stop sign, below.
 It says ALTO, but of course looks just like a STOP sign in the U.S., Canada, and elsewhere.

 This one is not one that people forget to mention (yet), it’s just a brand new one.